 For Cabot family kids, summer life on a farm generally brings the opportunity for both more work and more fun.
-And, for many—like 17-year-old Caleb Peckham of Elm Farm in Woodstock, Connecticut—the work is part of the fun.Summertime on the farm for Cabot kids means two kinds of work: work fun and play fun #cabotfarmers #cabotcheese Click To Tweet
+And, for many—like 18-year-old Caleb Peckham of Elm Farm in Woodstock, Connecticut—the work is part of the fun.Summertime on the farm for Cabot kids means two kinds of work: work fun and play fun #cabotfarmers #cabotcheese Click To Tweet

 “Summer is my most favorite season because of haying and being able to help my dad with morning milking and stuff like that,” Caleb says.
-Along with his 14-year-old sister, Grace, Caleb also handles calf feeding and he runs his own square bale hay business with the assistance of fellow 4-H’ers.
+The young man is president of the local Future Farmers of America chapter and also county 4-H president.
+Along with his 15-year-old sister, Grace, Caleb handles calf feeding and he runs his own square bale hay business with the assistance of fellow 4-H’ers.

 Many farm kids and 4-H club members like the Peckhams work hard in the summer training their show calves to bring them to the local county fairs held all over during the summer season, another seasonal highlight for many.

-As much satisfaction as they all take from making meaningful contributions to the daily farm life, Caleb and his siblings also know how to kick back.
+As much satisfaction as they all take from making meaningful contributions to the daily workload, Caleb and his siblings also know how to kick back.
 After a hot day of haying, you can be sure that the whole crew will head down the stream that cuts through their farm to the neighbors’ swimming hole.
 “We jump right in with our clothes on,” Caleb says, although they do pause long enough to take their shoes off, he notes with a grin.

 Another special summertime treat is eating supper outdoors at the picnic table looking over the cornfields, Caleb explains.
 “We eat together year-round,” he says, “but it’s more special to do it outside.
 It’s so peaceful and there are so many fireflies.”